 Google debuted a new webpage dedicated to new Chrome OS feature announcements, entitled "What's new with your Chromebook."

-Chromebooks typically offer exceptional battery life, but not as much as they used to.
-Of the 10 Chromebooks we've reviewed in the past year, we've seen an average of 9 hours and 15 minutes of endurance on the Laptop Mag Battery Test, which involves continuous Web surfing over Wi-Fi.
+Chromebooks typically offer exceptional battery life, but not every model.
+Of the Chromebooks we've reviewed in the past year, we've seen an average of 9 hours and 15 minutes of endurance on the Laptop Mag Battery Test, which involves continuous Web surfing over Wi-Fi.

-On the top end, you'll notice standouts like the Acer Chromebook R 13's runtime of 11:00, though the average is down from the 9:59 time we previously found.
+On the top end, you'll notice standouts like the Acer Chromebook R 13's runtime of 11:00.
 Google's own Pixelbook, disappointingly, offers a relatively short 7 hours and 43 minutes of juice.
 Then again, the Pixelbook Go, an arguably better value than the more premium Pixelbook, lasted an excellent 11 hours and 29 minutes.

 We recommend shooting for at least 9 hours of juice, which half of the Chromebooks we've reviewed offer.
-While some affordable Windows 10 notebooks, like the Lenovo Miix 310 (12:24) and the Dell Inspiron 11 3000 (13:39), offer amazing battery life, the ultraportable notebook average is a shorter 8 hours and 21 minutes.
+While some affordable Windows 10 notebooks offer amazing battery life, the ultraportable notebook average is a shorter 8 hours and 56 minutes.

 Are Chromebooks durable?